fommil/fpmortals/manuscript/under-review.md

 Short circuiting for the unhappy path is a common and important theme.
-`for` comprehensions cannot express resource cleanup: there is no way to do `try` / `finally`.
-Cleanup therefore needs to be a part of the thing that we're flat-mapping over.
-This is good, in FP it puts a clear ownership of responsibility for dealing with unexpected errors onto the `Monad`, not the business logic.
+`for` comprehensions cannot express resource cleanup: there is no way to `try` / `finally`.
+This is good, in FP it puts a clear ownership of responsibility for unexpected error recovery and resource cleanup onto the `Monad`, not the business logic.

 ## Gymnastics

-Although it's easy to rewrite simple procedural code as a `for` comprehension, sometimes you'll want to do something that appears to require mental summersaults.
+Although it's easy to rewrite simple sequential code as a `for` comprehension, sometimes we'll want to do something that appears to require mental summersaults.
 This section collects some practical examples and how to deal with them.